 Boards that struggle with ineffective board evaluations often enlist the help of a professional facilitator or governance expert to conduct their board evaluations.
 This can be an expensive approach – especially if you have a global business where assessments may not be required and services may be harder to find.
 Diligent’s board assessment tools put the control of the process with the board administrator, who has the flexibility to modify the process to gain the maximum benefit from the evaluations.

 Filing out D&O questionnaires not only help with compliance but the can be a valuable tool for the directors of a board.
 Digital D&O can make the process even more beneficial and improve accuracy and timeliness.
 Corporate Secretaries can easily customize all of the questions on the questionnaires to make sure that the company is accurately disclosing information.
 This makes it easy for the General Counsel to review the questionnaire and make sure that it meets their approval.
 Corporate Secretaries can set up Diligent’s D&O questionnaire so that respondents only see the questions that apply to them, unlike a paper questionnaire, where directors, officers and shareholders have to skip past questions that don’t apply to them.
+Board administrators should be looking for D&O technology that can better facilitate boardroom procedures and expedite conflict of interest processes.

 Thanks to these digital tool, technology in the boardroom is evolving to include other tools such as those that enable easy boardroom minute taking or entity management, enabling every organization to have secure tools for communication in the boardroom and beyond.